Right of abode: Schengen Agreement

 Nearly all EU/EEA countries are part of the Schengen Area; a group of countries that have signed the Schengen Agreement, which abolishes border controls between participating states, although it allows border controls to be temporarily set up in exceptional circumstances.
 The EEA countries and Switzerland have signed the Schengen treaty.
 Several of the new member states have not yet fully implemented it.

 However, a few European countries require all persons to carry an identity card or passport and proof of nationality is normally required to take up residence in any member state.
 Thus, while the Schengen Agreement facilitates the movement of persons across frontiers, it makes no substantive difference to residence rights.

 Nordic Passport Union

 The Nordic Passport Union gives the citizens of Nordic countries the right to freely travel to and reside in other Nordic countries without a passport or residence permit.

 Gulf Cooperation Council

 Citizens of member states of the Gulf Cooperation Council (GCC) have freedom of movement throughout the GCC, including the right to reside and work in other GCC states with almost no restrictions.

+Japan

+After Japan established diplomatic relations with South Korea, Japan granted a special permanent residency status to Koreans who lost their Japanese nationality after World War II but still live in Japan, as well as their descendants who were born in Japan.
+Compared to regular Japan permanent residency, special permanent residents have more privileges, such as: they are generally immune from being deported or being denied to enter; unless they renounce their special permanent resident status or revoked.
+During the 2020 pandemic, special permanent residents were allowed to return to Japan, while regular permanent residents were not.